What Does it Mean to Study Women's Studies?

-What Can You Do With a College Degree in Women's Studies?
+What Can You Do With a College Major in Women's Studies?

 Though women have steadily increased their presence in the business and political worlds, graduates of women's studies programs can use their insight and experience to provide qualified leadership in a number of positions.
 Authors Barbara F. Luebke and Mary Ellen Reilly chronicled some of the jobs that Women's Studies graduates have filled over the past decade.

 Clinical Social Worker

 Counselors and other clinical social workers benefit from integrating a women's studies major or minor into their professional development.
 Understanding the history and development of women's roles in society can help clinical social workers provide perspective for their clients.
 Graduates can use the knowledge from their degree programs to connect clients with the most effective and appropriate resources in their communities.

 Health Clinic Coordinator